 To this day, Nestle’s case remains one of the best examples of how to not manage your social media presence.

 Lesson to learn: Social media has the power to ruin the reputation of your business once and for all.
 So when faced with criticism, don’t just try to shut your audience down.
 Instead, listen to what your critics have to say, communicate with them and make the necessary improvements.

-3 Examples Of Stellar Online Business Reputation Management
+Stellar Online Business Reputation Management Examples: Strategic Reaction Turns Threats Into Opportunities

 Even though controversies and reputational crises tend to get more attention, there are quite a few examples of reputation management done right.